How to Compute a Moving Sum: Introduction to SlickDeque

 \end{enumerate} \end{remarks}

-Theorem~\ref{theorem:slick-deque-correctness} has a converse, which states that for selection operators $*$ the transitivity of $R_*$ is not only a sufficient condition for correctness of Slick Deque, but is also a necessary condition.
+Theorem~\ref{theorem:slick-deque-correctness} has a converse, which states that for selection operators $*$ the transitivity of $R_*$ is not only a sufficient condition for correctness of SlickDeque, but is also a necessary condition.

-\begin{theorem}[Transitivity Necessary for Slick Deque] Assume $*$ is a selection operator and $R_*$ is intransitive, then there is a window length, and a sequence of input data for which Slick Deque computes at least one of the corresponding window aggregates incorrectly. \end{theorem} \begin{proof} First note that in order to prove this result it suffices to prove it for all selection operations on 3 element sets, because if we have found $a$, $b$, $c$, with $a R_* b$, $b R_* c$ and not $a R_* c$, then we may restrict $*$ and $R_*$ to the set $\theset{a, b, c}$.
-There are no intransitive reflexive relations on one or two element sets, and there are 35 intransitive reflexive relations on any fixed three element set.
-The result follows from a trivial but exhaustive verification of the 35 cases, which may be easily automated. \end{proof}
+\begin{theorem}[Transitivity Necessary for SlickDeque] Assume $*$ is a selection operator and $R_*$ is intransitive, then there is a window length, and a sequence of input data, for which SlickDeque computes at least one of the corresponding window aggregates incorrectly. \end{theorem} \begin{proof} Assume that $*$ is a selection operator and $R_*$ is intransitive.
+Then there must be distinct $a$, $b$, $c$, with $a R_* b$ and $b R_* c$ and not $a R_* c$.
+Then $a * b = b$ and $b * c = c$ and $a * c = a$.
+Now consider calling the {\tt insert} procedure of SlickDeque on the elements $c$, $b$, $a$ in turn.
+After this, the array {\tt arr} of the SlickDeque algorithm will contain $[(c, 1), (b, 2), (a, 3)]$.
+However $a*(b*c)=a*c=a\neq c$, so the product of the elements in the window $c, b, a$ is not equal to the first entry in the pair at the start of the array.
+Thus SlickDeque computes the sliding window *-product of length 3 incorrectly for the input sequence $c, b, a$.
+(For an alternative proof, note that the result follows from verification on each of the 35 intransitive reflexive relations on any fixed three element set, and this may be easily automated.) \end{proof}